kueben96/tfdw_mvp/README.md

 - re-run conainters with docker-compose up --build
 - flask db migrate --> will detect changes in the SQLAlchemy Models
 - flask db upgrade
+- if error target db not up to date: "flask db stamp head" first
 - see reference here: https://dev.to/yactouat/flask-postgres-sqlalchemy-migrations-dockerized-intro-2f8p

 ## Run tests in terminal